 owner are object pickers, which means that the user can't manually input the name of the desired object.
 This kind of field is very common throughout the pgModeler's editing forms and in order to select the desired object the user must click to show the object selection dialog (as seen in the next image - details about this dialog can be seen on Chapter 6: Advanced tools).
 In order to clear the field just click the button .

 INSERT commands during the generation of SQL code.
 The second button appends or prepends arbitrary DDL or DML commands in the object's SQL definition (details in section the Custom SQL commands, further in this chapter).
-The third one is used to create custom permissions for the object (more details can be seen in section Permissions at Chapter 3: Database objects).
+The third one is used to create custom permissions for the object (more details can be seen in section Permissions in Chapter 3: Database objects).
 Finally, the option Disable SQL code can be used to deactivate the generation of SQL code for the current object (and for its references if the user confirms the displayed message box), this is useful when you need to create an object only as a reference to others and then at the moment of exporting the model to SQL all DDL commands related to that object will be generated but they will be disabled through SQL comments.

 Another control that the users will often see in pgModeler's dialogs is the object's table or grid.
 This widget works as a regular data grid and its features are described below.
-The available control buttons and columns may vary depending on the kind of the object being handled by the widget.
+The available control buttons and columns may vary depending on the kind of object being handled by the widget.

 The first two buttons are used respectively to add or delete items from the grid and they can be triggered with shortcuts